technomancy/bussard/spoilers/outline.md

 * Find out that Traxus has colonized his own world
 * Learn how to log into portal computer console
  * Subvert security features; allow portal to secret colony

-The progression of the endgame scenario is already laid out in some detail at the bottom of spoilers/readme.md.

-* You get the domain injector and have power to bend reality to your will; the end

 ## Loose threads so far